 So what does this mean to the average CIO or executive team about to implement a new ERP system?
 Here are a few ways that CIOs and other executives can better leverage their ERP software initiatives to ensure alignment between the business and technological aspects of their organizations:

-1. Business process reengineering should be more comprehensive and less focused on system transactions.
-Most system integrators, consultants and vendors tend to focus on system transactions when designing ERP software.
-However, and as validated in HBR’s research, this approach is more suited for ERP systems of the 1990s than for the 2010s (it is also a key reason why ERP failure rates have not improved in recent years).
-Instead of focusing on how to streamline keystrokes and deciding where specific fields should appear on certain screens, business process reengineering should identify ways that different workgroups or departments can better collaborate, share knowledge and create a better product or service more efficiently.
+Most systems integrators, consultants and vendors tend to focus on system transactions when designing ERP software.
+However, this approach is more suited for ERP systems of the 1990s than for the 2010s.
+It is also a key reason why ERP failure rates have not improved in recent years.
+Instead of focusing on how to streamline keystrokes and deciding where specific fields should appear on certain screens, business process reengineering should identify ways that different departments can better collaborate, share knowledge and create a better product more efficiently.
 A top-down business process reengineering approach is best suited to accomplish this and will feed the technical team’s configuration requirements downstream in the project.

-2. Organizational change management needs to not only help employees better understand how the ERP system works but also how their jobs are changing.
-As organizations continue to evolve from industrial entities into knowledge-based centers of collaboration, employees need to be coached and managed through this change.
-In the midst of this change, employees will resist efforts to go back in time and force-fit an ERP system configured for the needs of an industrial manufacturer in the 1990s, which is what the old guard of the industry knows and does best.
+Organizations continue to evolve from industrial entities into knowledge-based centers of collaboration, employees need to be coached and managed through this change.
+In the midst of this change, employees will resist efforts to go back in time and force-fit an ERP system configured for the needs of an industrial manufacturer in the 1990s.
 While point #1 above will ensure that the software is configured to meet the needs of modern times, an effective organizational change management plan is still required to transition employees, customers and suppliers to this new way of doing business.
 The software won’t do it for you, no matter how well it is technically designed or implemented.

-3. ERP project management needs to focus on the needs of the business as well.
-Part of the reason most ERP implementations take longer than expected and cost more than expected (according to our 2013 ERP Report) is because the project team has set unrealistic expectations to begin with.
-Traditional ERP consultants and system integrators aren’t business-minded so they find it difficult to manage ERP implementations as a business initiative rather than a technology project.
-Sure, an ERP system can theoretically be implemented and configured in a weekend if you really try, but not if you want it to match the needs of your business.
+Part of the reason most ERP implementations take longer than expected and cost more than expected is because the project team has set unrealistic expectations to begin with.
+Traditional ERP consultants and systems integrators aren’t business-minded so they find it difficult to manage ERP implementations as a business initiative rather than a technology project.
+Sure, an ERP system can theoretically be implemented and configured in a weekend if you really try, but not if you want it to meet the needs of your business.
 The latter is what takes time and needs to be budgeted and planned for.
-While the HBR study underscores the common disconnect between CIOs and business, this misalignment is just as prevalent between ERP systems and business.
+The disconnect between CIOs and business is just as prevalent between ERP systems and business.
 An effective project management team and methodology focused on the business and technological components of a successful ERP implementation is the only way to navigate this common pitfall.